Horoscope Review: The Top 10 Real Horoscopes in Fashion Magazines

-- Marie Claire’s USA edition, often with very intelligent articles for and about women, carries monthly horoscopes by Eric Francis Coppolino, not yet a household name.
+- Marie Claire’s USA edition, often with very intelligent articles for and about women, carries monthly horoscope by Eric Francis Coppolino, who provides horoscopes for The New York Daily News.
 Coppolino knows what's going on in the sky, doesn't talk down to his audience, and edits a website, Planetwaves.net, respected by professional astrologers.
 Your Sun sign's weekly horoscope is available at Planetwaves.net and highly recommended.

 - Seventeen runs monthly forecasts by Sally Brompton (not the same as the late British Elle editor Sally Brampton).
 Tweens and early teens are Seventeen's target audience, so Brompton's column is written, or rewritten by an editor, in a breathy, boy-crazy style that's nothing like Brompton's daily horoscopes for London's Daily Mail.
 Brompton is a personal favorite and I'll take her in any flavor.